 |The Engaged Citizen||ELECTIVE|

-A senior capstone experience in which a student demonstrates the culmination of his or her Drake education is required.
+A senior capstone experience in which a student demonstrates the culmination of their Drake education is required.
 The student is expected to demonstrate the capacity to bring information, skills, and ideas to bear on one project.
-This will be designed by each major to fit with the circumstances of that area but will also ask the student to demonstrate skills acquired throughout the Drake curriculum.
+This will be designed by each major to fit with the circumstances of that area but will also ask the student to demonstrate skills acquired throughout the Drake Curriculum.
 BSPS students year of senior research will fulfill this requirement.

 Adjunct faculty are utilized primarily in the senior research component of the curriculum.
 These are established and respected scientists who participate in the program on a volunteer basis.
 Adjunct faculty members are evaluated and appointed by the University after approval by the pharmacy faculty.
 The adjunct faculty are responsible for on-site supervision, teaching, and evaluation of student research activities.